evjan/checknetwork.py/README.md

 Example
 =======

-Requires OS X and Python.
+Requires OS X, Python and gevent.
 On the terminal, enter:

      python checknetwork.py

 Output if there is internet connection:

-     Testing access to www.google.com
+     Testing web access
      Success!

-And it also plays a system beep.
+And it also plays a system beep and then exits.
 Go surfing!

 Output if there is no internet connection:

-     Testing access to www.google.com
+     Testing web access
-     Failed, will try again in 2 minutes
+     Failed, will try again in 30 seconds

-Which it will keep on doing until it can access google.com.
+Which it will keep on doing until it can access google.com or wikipedia.org

 Install
 =======